antvis/G6/docs/api/nodeEdge/Item.en.md

 **Return**

 - The type of return value: G.Group;
-- Return the group where the item in.
+- Return the graphics group where the item in.

 **Usage**